 Please note: Firefox and Chrome are the recommended browsers for Virtual Classroom sessions.
-If you plan to share your screen during a session, we recommend using Firefox – Chrome does not support Java.

 You will be directed to the Meeting Lobby Page.
 It is ESSENTIAL that you review this page and accommodate accordingly before entering the meeting.
 This page will also indicate the time allotted for your meeting as determined by your instructor.

 Once you’ve reviewed the Lobby Page guidelines and your meeting is ready to begin, click Enter Meeting Room.

 If you want to invite your instructor to your meeting, email your instructor the date and time of the meeting as well as the invite link to the meeting:

 Your meeting is automatically recorded.
 Recording begins when you enter the meeting room.
 If you wish to control the recording times you will need to use the record button at the top of the screen.
 You can start and stop the meeting recording as you wish.
 You will not be able to combine two separate meetings into one.
 This means that you will need to record the video in one meeting.

 Finalizing your project

 To finalize your project, click the Submit tab on the top.

 You will have the option of which video you want to submit.
 If you recorded a group sync meeting, that video can be submitted.
 Please note that videos will not be available to submit until they have finished processing and only one video can be submitted.
 You can choose as many documents and links as you want to submit as well.
 Click Submit.